Concentration bounds for the empirical angular measure with statistical learning applications: Concentration inequalities

 with probability larger than $1-\delta$.
-The constant $C$ is the one appearing in the concentration inequality for empirical processes over collections of sets of extreme values proved in \cite{GoixCOLT} (see Theorem~\ref{thm:VC} in the Supplement), applied to the collection $\{ (n/k) \Gamma_{A}^{\sigma}(r_\sigma, 3\Delta) :\; \sigma\in\{+,-\},\; A \in \cA \}$.
+This term is the one appearing in the concentration inequality for empirical processes over collections of sets of extreme values proved in Theorem~\ref{thm:chaining} applied to the collection $\{ (n/k) \Gamma_{A}^{\sigma}(r_\sigma, 3\Delta_1) :\; \sigma\in\{+,-\},\; A \in \cA \}$.
 By Assumption~\ref{ass:VF}, the collection in \eqref{eq:cF:union} has a finite VC-dimension: For two collections $\cF_1$ and $\cF_2$ of subsets of a set $\cX$ with finite VC-dimensions $d_1$ and $d_2$, respectively, the VC dimension of $\cF_1 \cup \cF_2$ is bounded by $d_1 + d_2 + 1$ \citep[Exercise~3.24]{mohri2018foundations}.

+Note that the bound is a decreasing function of the norm index $p$.
+It is related to the shape of the associated sphere $\sphere_p$, which is easier to work with if more aligned with the axes.
+The faces of the unit sphere induced by the supremum norm are parallel to the coordinate axes, a property that links up well with the use of component-wise ranks, and has the advantage that its value is not affected by the precise values of the smaller coordinates of~$x$.
+Extensions to other $p$-norms can be performed through the use of the equivalences of norms

 For fixed $\rho$ and $\delta$, when ignoring the bias term, the bound on the right-hand side of \eqref{eq:conc1} is of the order